 About project templates

 Project templates are a quick way to kick-start your next project with prepared notes, insights, and a taxonomy of tags.
-We advise creating different templates for various research methodologies, such as a usability test.
+We advise you to create different templates for various research methodologies, such as a usability test.

 This article will teach you about:

 - creating project templates